BillyWei01/LightKV/README.md

 # MORE
-LightKV has more feature, for more infomation, see https://www.jianshu.com/p/37992580f3d5
+LightKV has more feature, for more information, see https://www.jianshu.com/p/37992580f3d5

 # License